FAQs - Scheduling

 · It takes time to schedule all students and build a master schedule.

 What courses are mandated?

 · At the time of graduation students need a minimum need 4 credits in English, 4 credits in Social Studies, 3 credits in Math, 3 credits in Science, 2 credits in Phys.
-Ed,1 credit in Art/Music requirement,1 credit in computer/technology , 1 credit in a foreign language and .5 credit in Health.
+Ed., 1 credit in Art/Music requirement, .5 credit in Personal Finance, 1 credit in a foreign language and 1 credit in Health.
 Students also need a minimum of 22 credits to graduate.
 Students and parents should consult the curriculum guide and school counselor for further details surrounding graduation requirements.

 What are the minimum credits needed?

 · 5.5 credits.

 How do I know what I should take?
 (I dont know what I want to do after HS.)